KennethEhmsen/woocommerce-registration-redirect/readme.txt

 = What does the plugin do? =

 The default in WooCommerce ends up being if create account during checkout is enabled, it will create account for that user and automatically login that user.
+This plugin after registration in WooCommerce will logout the user and redirect to the home page of the site.

 == Installation ==